 Shannon-Latoyah Simon is a classical guitarist and interdisciplinary artist from Northamptonshire.
 She started playing the guitar at the age of 9 under the tuition of John Draper.
 In 2016 she completed a BMus Degree under the tuition of Mark Eden and Mark Ashford at the Birmingham Conservatoire of Music.
 She has performed in many masterclasses with established guitarists such as Xuefei Yang, Stephen Goss, Gary Ryan and Zoran Dukic.
-Shannon completed a Master's Degree at the Trinity Laban Conservatoire of Music and Dance in 2019 under the tuition of Graham Anthony Devine and graduated with a merit.
+Shannon completed a Master's Degree at the Trinity Laban Conservatoire of Music and Dance in 2019 under the tuition of Graham Anthony Devine.

 Shannon is an Angelic and Usui Reiki Master Teacher and has recently obtained her degree in Sound Medicine, Sound Therapy and Nāda yoga with the Vibroacoustic Therapy Association.
 In 2021 she became a Trinity Laban Ignite awardee which enabled her to use her music to create safe spaces through the use of meditation, experimental music, music therapy and trauma-informed practice for marginalised and underrepresented communities.